hotwax/oms-documentation/user-manuals/inventory/inventory-management/find-product-inventory.md

 # Find Product Inventory

-Retailers need real-time insights into their product inventory, to esnure informed decision-making and efficient inventory management.
+Retailers need real-time insights into their product inventory, to ensure informed decision-making and efficient inventory management.
 The `Find Product Inventory` page within HotWax Commerce serves as a centralized hub for managing specific inventory details of products.
 It offers a comprehensive view of various reservations and availability statuses, including reserved, committed, and available ATP (Available to Promise).
-Retailers can get visibility into reservations, queues, and excluded facilities, the `Find Product Inventory` page empowers users to optimize their inventory allocation and fulfillment processes.
-Users can see all the columns in which inventory is reserved and the available-to-promise in the end.
-Following details are available for the inventory on the page:
+Retailers can get visibility into reservations, queues, and excluded facilities, and the `Find Product Inventory` page empowers users to optimize their inventory allocation and fulfillment processes.
+Users can see all the columns in which inventory is reserved and the available-to-promise at the end.
+The following details are available for the inventory on the page:

 | Queue Type              | Description                                            |
 |-------------------------|--------------------------------------------------------|